 - Wildlife: Map wildlife patterns that are significant challenges.
 I’ve mapped the most popular deer route on my map below.

-- Flooding/Drainage: Demonstrate how water moves on your property according to the contour lines and seasonal flooding.
+- Flooding/Drainage: Demonstrate how water moves on your site according to the contour lines and seasonal flooding.

 - Views/Privacy: Mark where you’d like to improve or retain privacy plantings, and where you can enhance beautiful views.

 - Crime: What direction might thieves or unwelcome folks come from?
-Certain elements may help to reduce the threat.
+Certain components may help to reduce the threat.

 - Air/Water/Light Pollution: A neighbor with a flood light, a neighboring farmer who sprays his/her crops, etc…